Arvid Kappas

 Much of my recent research was funded by the European Union in the context of the 7th Framework Program or Horizon 2020.
 You can discover more about these projects here:

-• Furthermore, an ongoing project started in 2022 called Reconstructing the Naive Theory of Self is funded by the German Science Foundation (Deutsche Forschungsgemeinschaft, DFG) as part of the Priority Program The Active Self.
+Furthermore, an ongoing project started in 2022 called Reconstructing the Naive Theory of Self is funded by the German Science Foundation (Deutsche Forschungsgemeinschaft, DFG) as part of the Priority Program The Active Self.
+The project will end in December 2025

 Why does man regret, even though he may endeavour to banish any such regret, that he has followed the one natural impulse, rather than the other; and why does he further feel that he ought to regret his conduct?
 Man in this respect differs profoundly from the lower animals.